 Let us consider the case when somebody asks you to make a pen for them and you decide to take up the job.
 How much you will charge for it?
 You cannot tell that really unless you know a little more about the proposed pen, isn’t it?
 Like, would it be a ball-pen or a fountain pen?
 Which material to use?
 When the pen is to be delivered and where?
 When you will get the money?
 Some more, maybe.

-Now when you get the answers for the above questions from the person who ordered for it and accept to make a pen for them, you are making promises.
-Promises about the specification of the pen, delivery place, time to make it etc. All these will be factors to enable you to decide the price of the pen, right?
+Now when you get the answers to the above questions from the person who ordered for it and accept to make a pen for them, you are making promises.
+Promises about the specification of the pen, delivery place, time to make it, etc. All these will be factors to enable you to decide the price of the pen, right?
 So is the project you are in.

 The documents which were agreed upon by both of the parties form the set of contract documents.
-This includes (but not limited to) the Notice Inviting Tender (NIT), the Bill of Quantity (BOQ), Technical Specifications (TS), General Conditions (GCC), Special Conditions of Contract (SCC) and the tender drawings.
-The list of documents along with their priorities over the others are mentioned in a contract.
+This includes (but is not limited to) the Notice Inviting Tender (NIT), the Bill of Quantity (BOQ), Technical Specifications (TS), General Conditions (GCC), Special Conditions of Contract (SCC), and the tender drawings.
+The list of documents along with their priorities over the others is mentioned in a contract.

 When the companies are in the process of bidding the tender, any question asked in the pre-bid meetings along with their answers also become part of a contract agreement.